National Apology Day (13 February)

 National Aborigines and Islanders Day Observance Committee (NAIDOC) Week traces its origins to the emergence of Aboriginal groups in the 1920s and the National Day Of Mourning, becoming a full week of events in the 1990s.

-Anniversary of Quandamooka Native Title determination (4 July)
+Anniversary of Quandamooka Native Title determination on Minjerribah/North Stradbroke Island (4 July)

 On Monday 4 July 2011, the Federal Court of Australia made two native title consent determinations recognising the Quandamooka People's native title rights and interests.